Drone-Home/drone-home/README.md

      - Provides controls (navigate to drone, return, manual override).
      - Includes an accessible safety switch for emergency control.
    - **Interfaces**: Integrated with ROS2 and OpenCV for simlpe user interaction.

+### Completed Work

+- **Hardware**: Powered Raspberry Pi from BEC.
+Connected IMU using I2C GPIO and GPS using a serial USB cable.
+Installed Ubuntu 24.04 on SSD.

+- **ROS2**: Developed a node that reads and publishes GPS data in `NavSatFix` message format and IMU data in `Pose` message format, establishing the foundation for autonomous navigation.

+- **OpenCV**: Created a program that opens the camera, reads frames, and performs basic image processing operations.

+- **GUI**: Implemented a Flask-based GUI with basic control elements displayed.

+- **Connector**: **TODO**